Hemanth-18-2002/Web_Chat_App/README.md

 # Web_Chat_App
-This is a simple web chat application built with **HTML, CSS AND JS**.
+This is a simple web chat application built with **HTML, CSS & JS**.
 It allows users to engage in real-time text-based conversations.

 # **Features**<br>
 Real-time messaging: Users can send and receive messages in real-time without the need for page refresh.<br>